 PayPal also offers a sending money overseas service, and you can transfer money into it from a bank account or credit card.
 PayPal charges a cross-border transaction fee for the person receiving the funds.

-The cross-border transaction fee rate is up to 3.9% + $2.35 HKD depends on merchant rate.
-For least and all rates please see the rate on PayPal.
+The cross-border transaction fee rate is up to 3.9% + $2.35 HKD depending on the merchant rate.
+For all rates please see the rate on PayPal.